-- 8.7 Further challenges such as uncertainties around option cost and deployable output (DO), asset failure, alternative demand forecasts together with regional conjunctive use assessments, can also be stress tested to better understand the adaptability and robustness of each shortlisted programme. - 8.8 Outputs of the stress tests will be available in the visualisation tool.
+Further challenges such as uncertainties around option cost and timing alternative situation trees can also be stress tested to better understand the adaptability and robustness of each shortlisted programme.

+Outputs of the stress tests will be available in the visualisation tool.
 Observations on performance, including potential impacts on the selection of a preferred plan will be documented and subsequently considered by PMB.